OUR RANGE OF SERVICES

 Proofread Documents for Typos

 The spell-check function in Microsoft Word is one of its most widely used features.
 However, it is not available in the Chinese language.
 In fact, out of the 93 languages that Microsoft currently supports, only Chinese and Japanese do not have spell-check functionality.
-If you are interested in understanding why spell checkers do not work for these two languages, including the steps we take to eliminate typos in our translations, reach out to us, and we’ll explain everything to you in detail.
+If you are interested in understanding why spell checkers do not work for these two languages, including the steps we take to eliminate typos in our Chinese translation services, reach out to us, and we’ll explain everything to you in detail.

 Text Expansion and Contraction